THE ISSUE OF BLOOD

 Her eyes went wide.
 “Jesus.”

-N was wearing a tan shirt and khaki shorts and her hair was pulled back into a long, wavy ponytail.
+N wore a tan shirt and khaki shorts, and her hair was pulled back into a long, wavy ponytail.
 She didn’t wear make-up.
 She never wore make-up when we were together.
 Her face was naturally beautiful.
-Our greeting was no more than leaning together to press our cheeks together for a moment.
-This sufficed, both aware that she would find a kiss unwelcome; too awkward.
-Our intimate pleasures and satisfaction were purely sex, not tender lovemaking.
-Buddies with favors, was how she described it.
-I eventually came to understand her unspoken rationale; if one never falls in love, one can’t be forsaken.
+Our greeting was no more than momentarily leaning close to press our cheeks together.
+This sufficed, both aware that she would find a kiss unwelcome, too awkward.
+Our intimate pleasures and satisfaction were pure sex, not tender lovemaking.
+Buddies with favors was how she described it.
+I eventually understood her unspoken rationale; if one never falls in love, one can’t be forsaken.

 Once, she asked me if I wanted her to wear lipstick to a social event.